chedva123/google-project/README.md

 ### Implementation:

-The project was implement with C++17 in Linux.
+The project was implement with C++19 in Windows.
 The design is based on MVC architectural pattern that separates an application into three main logical components: the model, the view, and the controller.
 Each of these components are built to handle specific development aspects of an application.